 For the minority of students, especially those with highly specific challenges, our methodology will differ.

-Lastly, students will be given access to a group chat which we use for study, support and group discussion.
+Lastly, students will be given access to Poker League, a chat group, and the more permanent record of The Back Room, both of which we use for study, support, group discussion and transparency.

 Contact me for more details with the form below.
 If you need references, ask.